Contrast-Security-OSS/docs/content/user/libraries/LibraryScoringGuide.md

 <!--
 title: "Library Scoring Guide"
 description: "Explanation of library scoring"
-tags: "TeamServer application library scoring guide" -->
+tags: "TeamServer application user library scoring guide" -->

 Contrast provides letter grades to let you know, in general, how secure the libraries of your application are.
 It's a composite score based upon: